plexus/yaks/README.md

 ## Acknowledgment

 The mapper syntax is largely borrowed from ActiveModel::Serializers, which in turn closely mimics the syntax of ActiveRecord models.
-It's a great concise syntax that still offers plenty of flexibility, so to not reinvent the wheel we stick to the existing syntax as far as practical, although there are several extensions and deviations.
+It's a great concise syntax that still offers plenty of flexibility, so to not reinvent the wheel I've stuck to the existing syntax as far as practical, although there are several extensions and deviations.

 ## How to contribute